-Last, but certainly not least, on our Copenhagen schedule is its very own version of Disneyland.
-Tivoli Gardens is open all day but it really comes alive at night.
+Last, but certainly not least on our Copenhagen schedule is the city’s very own version of Disneyland.
+Tivoli Gardens is open all day, but the place really comes alive at night.
 Ride the nostalgic wooden rollercoaster or scream your lungs out on the Vertigo.
-Finish your evening with the Tivoli Illuminations by the lake – a colourful light show with music, lasers and smoke effects.
+Finish your evening with Tivoli Illuminations by the lake – a colourful light show with music, lasers and smoke effects.

 Where to stay in Copenhagen, Denmark?

 A great location doesn’t have to mean a high price.
 Cabinn City is budget friendly but still within walking distance of all the best attractions.
 The rooms are on the smaller side, but this won’t matter if you plan to spend your day exploring rather than hiding out at the hotel.

 Right around the corner from Tivoli Gardens is a boutique, classic styled hotel.
 The Grand Hotel offers a great location, free wifi and spacious rooms.
-Also walking distance from the main city station which is ideal for a short stay in the city.
+Also within a walking distance from the main city station which is ideal for a short stay in the city.